 As a child with an early bedtime, I read books by flashlight under the blanket.
-Even now, I share my bed with my wife, our dog, and usually a book or my iPad or Kindle Fire.
+Even now, I share my bed with my wife and often a pbook or my iPad or Kindle Fire.

 A hardcover book provides a special experience.
 Perhaps ebooks will replace paperbacks, but I don't think anything can replace hardcovers.